Green tea latte made with matcha, milk, and espresso. It blends almond milk with matcha green tea and espresso. Kind of like a cappuccino only better!

 I wanted to know how I could make this espresso green tea latte at home.
 Of course, I found out and I guarantee this is the best green tea latte you’ve ever had!

 We’re in a new world of food now.
 Small local producers are getting noticed and supported.
 More consumers are becoming aware of how big food and beverage are taking big shortcuts, trading in our health for big profits.

-By providing and purchasing natural foods and rejecting artificially mass-produced foods, we ignite the light of hope.
-We can return to real foods and heal our bodies.
+By providing and purchasing natural foods (aka real food) and rejecting artificially mass-produced foods, we ignite the light of hope.
+We can return to foods of earthly origin and heal our bodies.
 It is not impossible.

 Cecil Creek Farm is a Local Market Farm and a CSA, short for Community Supported Agriculture.
 A CSA is basically a farm share.
 A farmer offers a certain number of “shares” to the public.
 Consumers can buy local, seasonal produce directly from a farmer in their community.

 Shortly into the days’ events, I met my very interesting “beverage table neighbor”, Jacob.
 It’s always a pleasure to do these types of demonstrations with other food and beverage vendors.